 Short-Term Study Visa UK Fees and Costs 2026

-How much does a short-term study visa UK cost?
+How much does a Short-Term Study visa UK cost?

-The short-term study visa UK costs £214 for the application fee plus £776 for the Immigration Health Surcharge (IHS), bringing the total government fees to £990.
-Additional costs may include course fees (typically £150-200 per week), accommodation, and travel expenses.
-Budget approximately £7,000-£15,000 total for a 6-11 month course.
+The Short-Term Study visa UK costs £228 for the application fee from 8 April 2026 (increased from £214) plus £776 for the Immigration Health Surcharge (IHS), bringing total Home Office charges to £1,004.
+Additional costs include course fees (typically £150-£250 per week), accommodation, and travel.
+Budget approximately £7,000-£15,000 total for a 6-11 month course depending on location and accommodation type.

-| Fee Component | Cost (2026) |
+| Fee Component | Cost (from 8 April 2026) |

 |---|---|

-| Visa Application Fee | £214 |
+| Visa Application Fee | £228 |

-| Immigration Health Surcharge | £776 |
+| Immigration Health Surcharge (per year) | £776 |

-| Total Government Fees | £990 |
+| Total Home Office Charges | £1,004 |

 How to Apply for a Short-Term Study Visa UK

-What is the application process for a UK short-term study visa?
+What is the application process?

-The short-term study visa application must be submitted from outside the UK—you cannot apply or switch to this visa while already in the country.
+The Short-Term Study visa application must be submitted from outside the UK — you cannot apply or switch to this visa while already in the country.
 Applications are made online through the GOV.UK website.

 Required Documents